Evidence Management – Implementation and Support

 We started the forum at the beginning of the pandemic, as a way to connect the already-isolated evidence management community with like-minded people.
 Honestly, we didn’t know if it would attract anyone’s attention.
 The Tracker and EMI teams were the first ones to join.
 Then we saw a few new members.
 Then 10, then 25, then 50.

 We thought we peaked at a hundred.
 But, over the last two years, the Evidence Management Community Forum has exploded.
-At the time of this writing there were 838 members, and still climbing.
-At this rate, we predict the forum will have over 1000 members by the end of the year.
+At the time of this writing there were over 1000 members, and still climbing.

 In addition to being a powerful resource for the evidence management community, the conversations created a paradigm shift for Tracker and EMI.
 In the past, we thought we were serving the community by offering the best products and services in the industry.
 In this case, we had identified the needs of the evidence management world.
 They needed state-of-the-art evidence management software (Tracker), and a qualified evidence management consulting and training firm (EMI).